Cost of Owning a Soft Coated Wheaten Terrier

 Money-Saving Tips

 Behavioral issues often decrease when daily patterns become reliable.
 Predictable meal times, exercise windows, and rest periods provide a framework that reduces anxiety.
-Include scheduled feeding times, exercise sessions, grooming, and quiet rest periods.
+Set up regular times for meals, activity, grooming, and rest.
 High-energy Soft Coated Wheaten Terriers especially benefit from knowing when their exercise time is coming — it helps them settle during calmer periods.

 Veterinary Care Schedule for Soft Coated Wheaten Terriers